 Structured Literacy is defined by several elements and principles outlined in the Effective Reading Fact Sheet.
 Explicit, systematic, and cumulative instruction in the

 essential elements listed below is critical to ensuring student success in learning to read.
 This approach is not only vital for students with dyslexia, but research has found it is effective for all students.

 The following programs align with the principles of Structured Literacy.
-View the PDF below for more information specific to dyslexia, or use the links below to learn more about each solution.
+View the Solutions Overview for more information specific to dyslexia, or use the links below to learn more about each solution.

 LANGUAGE!
 Live® | Grades 5–12This